prince18d/idate/README.md

 ---

-Thank you for using the iDate NVDA Addon!
-We hope it enhances your NVDA experience by providing faster access to Islamic date
+Thank you for using the iDate NVDA Addon! i hope it enhances your NVDA experience by providing faster access to Islamic date